IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

 - Tags for Recent Versions

-  You can see recent version at here;
+  You can see the recent version here;
   https://github.com/freechipsproject/chisel3/tags

 - iotesters

-  iotesters is old version of verification tool which run on Scala and can generate VCD file.
+  iotesters is an old version of a verification tool which runs on Scala and can generate VCD file.

   https://github.com/freechipsproject/chisel-testers/tree/master/src/main/scala/chisel3/iotesters

 - tester2 (chisel-testers)

-  tester2 is second generation of verification tool, currently this is a main stream.
+  tester2 is the second generation of verification tool, currently, this is mainstream.

   https://github.com/freechipsproject/chisel-testers

 - Coursier

-  This program based on Java is utility such as for installing.
+  This program based on Java is a utility such as for instalation.
   We can use the program to install registered API, let us see to install FIRRTL as an example.
   Coursier can be installed by;
 ```